 To begin developing a proper plan of action, let’s first have a look at some online store tips for dealing with products that are out of stock.

-When addressing pages where the product is out of stock, it is best to keep the page live if the item will eventually become available again.
-However, merchants should make some modifications to the page to let shoppers know that the article is currently unavailable.
+When addressing out of stock product pages, it is best to keep the page live if the item will eventually become available again.
+However, merchants should make modifications to the page to effectively communicate to shoppers that the product is currently unavailable.

-This suggestion comes directly from a recent Webmaster Hangout session with Webmaster Trends Analyst John Mueller in which he states that the page should remain largely the same, with newly implemented structured data to reflect the item’s status.
+This suggestion comes directly from Webmaster Trends Analyst John Mueller in a Webmaster Hangout session.
+He states that the page should remain largely the same, with newly implemented structured data to reflect the items status

 Now that we understand how to manage out of stock product pages, let’s dive into the online store tips for managing discontinued item destinations.